OWASP/CheatSheetSeries/cheatsheets/Server_Side_Request_Forgery_Prevention_Cheat_Sheet.md

 ### Challenges in blocking URLs at application layer

 Based on the business requirements of the above mentioned applications, the whitelist approach is not a valid solution.
 Despite knowing that the blacklist approach is not an impenetrable wall, it is the best solution in this scenario.
-It informing the application what it should **not** do.
+It is informing the application what it should **not** do.

 Here is why filtering URLs is hard at the Application layer: